sul-cidr/mime-dh2025-slides/slides.md

 https://github.com/broadwell/PHALP

 :::
-The most crucial of these tools is charmingly named PHALP -- you can see the acronym there -- and it achieves what is still state-of-the-art accuracy in pose estimation by interweaving the tasks of estimating human forms while also noting their appearance (that is, by extracting texture maps of their clothing and such) and tracking their trajectories over time in an estimated 3D space.
-This enables the transformer-based system to fill in occluded limbs and even entire poses that earlier models would "lose track of" for a few frames before finding them again.
+The most crucial of these tools is named PHALP -- you can see the acronym there -- and it achieves state-of-the-art accuracy in pose estimation by interweaving the tasks of estimating human forms while also noting their appearance (that is, by extracting texture maps of their clothing and such) and tracking their trajectories over time in an estimated 3D space.
+This enables the transformer-based system to fill in occluded limbs and even entire poses that earlier models would "lose track of" for multiple frames before finding them again.

 ---